submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 The Lighthouse project provides DNS discovery for Kubernetes clusters connected by [Submariner](https://github.com/submariner-io/submariner) in multi-cluster environments.
-The solution is compatible with any CNI (Container Network Interfaces) plugin.

 ## Architecture
 The below diagram shows the basic Lighthouse architecture.